|

 marketed as a greener choice.

-as their main ingredients, are recipes that have been traditionally
+their main ingredients, are recipes that have been traditionally

 used long before harsh chemical alternatives appeared.
 With experienced

-handling, far better results can anyway
+handling, far better results

-available harsh chemical alternatives.
+the commercially available harsh chemical alternatives.

 Note for jewellery students: You should however always refer to